martinbonnin/mbonnin.net/src/content/post/2025-01-22_input_directory_is_a_lie.md

   from("inputDir3")
   include("**/*.foo")
 })
-// Add the output of a taskProvider, carrying task dependency if any (Lazy API) sourceFiles.from(fileTree().apply {
+// Add the output of a taskProvider, carrying task dependency lazily sourceFiles.from(fileTree().apply {
   from("inputDir3")
   include("**/*.foo")